The fashion world mourns André Leon Talley: ‘No one was grander and more soulful than you were’

 “For a little black gay boy who reached for the stars from the south there were few people I could look up to up there amongst the stars who looked like me just more fab except for you André,” O’Harris wrote.

+Many shared photos of Talley smiling, dancing and looking fabulous throughout the years.

-Actress Viola Davis shared a picture of her and Talley with a simple message to the fashion giant that was echoed by many other admirers: “Rest well King.”
+Actress Viola Davis shared a picture of her and Talley with a simple message to the fashion giant that was echoed by other admirers worldwide: “Rest well King.”

 Read more: